 Yes.
 I have launched this service recently.
 You can try this service at: CSIR NET Chemistry Online Coaching.

 * Do you have study material for general science section (part-A) of CSIR NET exam?

 No. However, the syllabus for Part-A is revised.
 So now there is no need of this.
 You should go through books on General Aptitude with emphasis on logical reasoning, graphical analysis, analytical and numerical ability, quantitative comparison, series formation, puzzles etc., for part-A. These are available from the market.

 * Who are you?
 Where do you live?
 Have you ever qualified for NET exam? etc. etc.

-I am Aditya vardhan, lecturer in chemistry - working at Warangal, Andhra Pradesh, India.
+I am Aditya vardhan, lecturer in chemistry - living and working at Warangal, Telangana, India.
 I already cracked CSIR NET exam in 1995 and got JRF + LS.
 I launched this website to help students who wish to clear NET exam.